Dogacel/Advent-of-Code-2024/README.md

 # Advent of Code 2024

-This repository contains my solutions for the Advent of Code 2024 challenge.
-I am going to use Zig to solve the problems.
+This repository contains my solutions for the Advent of Code 2024 challenge using **Zig** programming language.

 ## Running